TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Introduction.rst

 *optional*

 Layouts serve as a wrapper for a web page or a specific block of content.
-If using Fluid for a sitepackage, a single layout file will often contain multiple components such as your sites menu, footer, and any other items that are reused throughout your website.
+If using `Fluid`:pn: for a sitepackage, a single layout file will often contain multiple components such as your sites menu, footer, and any other items that are reused throughout your website.